Sleep Apnea Mouth Guard

 – Possible damage or change to jaw bite/position

 – Possible loosening of any dental restorations

-If you are concerned about you possibly having sleep apnea – then it is time for you to contact the sleep doctors at Koala® Center for Sleep and TMJ Disorders.
-Talk to us about the best treatment option for sleep apnea, the oral appliance therapy for sleep apnea.
+If you are concerned about you possibly having sleep apnea – then it is time for you to contact the sleep doctors at Koala® Center For Sleep & TMJ Disorders.
+Talk to us about the Top treatment option for sleep apnea, the oral appliance therapy for sleep apnea.

 ▸ CPAP Alternative